iuliadamoc/rag-api-mock-service/README.md

 # RAG API Mock Service

-This project is a mock implementation of a Retrieval-Augmented Generation (RAG) API based on an OpenAPI specification.
+This project is a mock implementation of a Retrieval-Augmented Generation (RAG) API based on a given external specification.

-The goal of this project is to demonstrate the ability to interpret and implement a complex API contract, focusing on correctness, structure, and compliance rather than full AI functionality.

----
+The goal was to build a backend that respects the contract and behaves like a real service, even if the AI part is simulated.

-## 🚀 Features
+## Features

-- Implements core endpoints:
+- Implemented endpoints:
+  - POST /v1/query
+  - POST /v1/ingest
+  - GET /v1/ingest/:job_id
+  - GET /v1/namespaces/:id/stats
-  - `POST /v1/query`
+  - POST /v1/eval
-  - `POST /v1/ingest`
+  - GET /v1/health
-  - `GET /v1/ingest/:job_id`
+  - GET /metrics
-  - `GET /v1/health`
+  - GET /v1/openapi.json

-  - `GET /v1/namespaces/:id/stats` (bonus)
-- Request validation using **Zod**
+- Request validation using Zod
-- Header validation (Authorization, Tenant, Request ID)
+- Header validation (Authorization, X-Request-ID, X-Tenant-ID)
+- Basic API key authentication
+- Tenant validation (403 for invalid tenant)
-- Idempotent ingest endpoint
+- Idempotent ingest endpoint (Idempotency-Key support)
+- Multipart file upload support
+- Stable UUID generation for chunks
 - Multi-namespace query simulation
+- Article hint support (hint_article_number)
-- Proper error handling based on spec
+- Proper error handling (including 502, 503, 504)
 - "No result" handling (no hallucinations)

----
+## Observability

+The service exposes Prometheus-style metrics at /metrics.

+Metrics include:
+- http_requests_total (with method, endpoint, status)
+- request duration
+- token usage (simulated)
+- cost (simulated)
+- external error counters

+Each request also includes:
+- X-Request-ID
+- X-Vendor-Trace-ID
+- Server-Timing header

-## 🧠 Design Decisions
+## Design Notes

-This is a **mock implementation**, meaning:
+This is a mock service:
 - No real embeddings or vector database
 - No real LLM integration
-- Focus is on:
+- Retrieval and ranking are simulated

+The focus was on:
-  - API contract compliance
+- following the API spec as closely as possible
-  - Response structure correctness
-  - Edge case handling
+- handling edge cases correctly

----
+- keeping the structure similar to a real production service

-## 🛠️ Tech Stack
+## Tech Stack

 - Node.js
-- Express.js
+- Express
-- Zod (validation)
+- Zod
-- UUID
+- Multer (file upload)

----
+- crypto (for stable IDs)

-## ▶️ How to Run
+## How to run

 ```bash
 npm install